JAcosta94/react-todo-app/README.md

 Project will be running on http://localhost:5173/

-This shouldn't trigger the build.
+This shouldn't trigger the build. and it will?